 - 1-tsp salt

 - Hull skins.

-- Rinse tomatillos well under warm water (they tend to have a sticky film to them).
+- Rinse tomatillos thoroughly under warm water (they tend to have a sticky film to them).

-- In stockpot, add tomatillos, serrano* and water. *Since chilies vary in heat level, and depending on personal preference and spice tolerance, you may opt to add the serrano later during the blending process.
+- In a stockpot, add tomatillos, serrano*, and water. *Since chilies vary in heat level, and depending on personal preference and spice tolerance, you may opt to add the serrano later during the blending process.

 - Bring to a boil and reduce to a simmer until the skins of the tomatillos are well blistered.

 - Allow to cool completely before blending (can be done ahead and refrigerated.)

 Note: Cooling the tomatillos before processing is vital to retain the vibrant color of the cilantro.